wangw42/wangw42.github.io/_pages/about.md

 Short Bio
 ===

-I am currenty a third-year Ph.D. student  in Department of Computer Science at University of Pittsburgh, advised by [Dr. Xulong Tang](https://xzt102.github.io/).
+I am currenty a third-year Ph.D. student  in Department of Computer Science at University of Pittsburgh, advised by <a href="https://xzt102.github.io/" class="no-underline-link">[Dr. Xulong Tang]</a>.
 I received my B.E. degree from Sun Yat-sen University in 2022.

 My research interests lie primarily in the area of **computer architecture**, with a focus on virtual memory for multi-GPU.